alexwlchan/alexwlchan.net/src/_drafts/dominant-colours.md

 I'm replacing all my Python implementations of *k*-means for dominant colours with this tool.

 After that, this tool is probably done.
-One of the nice things about writing small, single-purpose tools is that you can finish them.
+I don't want any more features, and I'm not aware of any bugs, so don't expect to see a lot of work on it in the future.
-I don't want any more features, and I'm not aware of any bugs.
+It's one of the nice things about writing small, single-purpose tools: you can finish them.

 [dominant_colours]: https://github.com/alexwlchan/dominant_colours
 [kmeans]: /2019/08/finding-tint-colours-with-k-means/